- How long will it take for me to receive my new or replacement Debit card?

 What is 3D Secure?

-When you register, you create a ‘Verified by Visa’ password that you keep secret, like your PIN.
-When you purchase goods or services online, you will be asked for your Verified by Visa password to authorise the transaction and confirm that the card is yours.
+When you purchase goods or services online, you may be prompted to enter a one-time passcode (passcode), sent to your mobile phone by text message, to authorise the transaction and confirm that the card is yours.

 What is the Cross Border Handling Fee that I will be charged if I use my Debit Card abroad?